Financial Risk Manager (FRM): A Complete Guide to Certification and Career

 What is a Financial Risk Manager (FRM)?

-A Financial Risk Manager (FRM) is a professional responsible for assessing, controlling, and mitigating financial risks within an organisation.
-They work in a variety of sectors, including investment banking, insurance, asset management, and corporate finance.
-FRMs apply their expertise in financial risk management to help companies navigate potential financial losses and make informed decisions.
+A Financial Risk Manager (FRM) is a globally recognised professional who focuses on identifying, assessing, and managing financial risks within an organisation.
+FRMs work across sectors such as investment banking, insurance, asset management, and corporate finance.

 Requirements for FRM designation